SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 [task-description]
 # Description

-Write a function that **receives two characters** and prints on a single line all the characters in between them according to the **ASCII** code.
+Create a function that **receives two characters** and prints on a single line all the characters in between them according to the ASCII table.

-Keep in mind that the **second character code might be before the first one inside the ASCII table.**
+Keep in mind that the second **character's ASCII code might be before the first one in the ASCII table.**

 # Example
 | **Input** | **Output** |